Part 28 of "Conflicts

 Trump won the election as President in 2016-NOV.
 Terminating the DACA was a main focus of his activity.
 But it was only during 2019-SEP, that Attorney General Jeff Sessions -- acting under President Trump's orders -- announced that DACA would end on 2020-MAR-05.
 This action placed pressure on Congress to come up with a substitute.
 Lawsuits were launched by DREAMer supporters to seek a court ruling that would preserve DACA unchanged.

 Public Opinion Polls have consistently concluded that most U.S. adults favor the DACA program.
 An NBC News/Wall Street Journal poll 2019-DEC found that 62% of U.S. adults favored a continuation of DACA, while 19% wanted it terminated.
-As one would expect, support is higher among Democrat voters than among Republicans.
+Support is higher among Democrat voters than among Republicans.

 By late 2019, these lawsuits had reached the United States Supreme Court.
 On Thursday, 2020-JUN-18, the High Court issued its ruling.
 They Justices voted 5:4 to to allow the program to continue.
 The usual split among the Justices occurred with four Conservatives voting in favor of deporting Dreamers, four liberal Justices voting against, along with the Chief Justice John Roberts acting as swing vote.